 To understand the definition, imagine the internet as a grand library and each book or section as a different website.
 Now, there’s a librarian (the server) who’s wary of people (IP addresses) borrowing too many books or revisiting the same section too often, thinking they might damage or hoard the information.

 Proxy rotation is like changing your appearance (using a different hat or coat) each time you visit the library.
 With a new look (IP address), the librarian doesn’t recognize you from your previous visits, allowing you to access more books or revisit sections without drawing suspicion.

-The chief reason for using proxy rotation is to avoid IP detection, banning and blocking when accessing a website multiple times.
+The chief reason for using rotating proxies is to avoid IP detection, banning and blocking when accessing a website multiple times.
 It’s particularly vital for tasks like web scraping where you need to visit a site frequently.

 By rotating proxies, you can keep collecting data without the site catching on and shutting you out.
 It’s a blend of disguise and strategy to navigate the vast internet smoothly.